February 24, 2017 - EaglePicher Technologies announced today it has acquired San Francisco based Lithiumstart Inc.

 “I’m extremely proud of our team and excited about what we can accomplish together with EaglePicher.
 Our startup spirit and agility combined with the resources of a large enterprise will allow us to continue to innovate while aggressively pursuing high quality revenue opportunities,” said Christopher Cook, CEO of Lithiumstart.
 “Our mission remains the same, but we will now have an opportunity for our technologies to have a much larger impact on a global scale.”

 Jim Voss, CEO of Vectra, EaglePicher’s parent company added “We are very excited to announce the addition of Lithiumstart to the EaglePicher family.
 By combining Lithiumstart’s expertise with our earlier investment in Yardney and the recently-opened lithium ion Center of Excellence in Joplin, we are well positioned to become the world leader in mission critical lithium ion energy storage systems.”

 About EaglePicher Technologies, LLC

 EaglePicher Technologies, LLC, a VECTRA company, is a leading producer of batteries and energetic devices.
-EaglePicher has been serving mission critical aerospace, defense, and medical battery markets for over 75 years.
+EaglePicher has been serving mission critical space, defense and aviation battery markets for over 75 years.
 EaglePicher’s batteries are a key enabler of the US space program, including providing the emergency power that successfully brought the Apollo 13 crew home.
-Today EaglePicher batteries power the International Space Station, Mars Rovers, commercial jets and helicopters, life saving medical implants, as well as more than 85% of US missile platforms.
+Today EaglePicher batteries power the International Space Station, Mars Rovers, commercial jets and helicopters, as well as more than 85% of US missile platforms.
 For more information, please visit www.eaglepicher.com